-Auto industry was created in Uzbekistan from scratch after independence behind the protectionist wall.
-The car production was supported by the government and the Korean auto company Daewoo.
-After Daewoo went bankrupt, US General Motors became the partner of the government.
+The auto industry was created in Uzbekistan from scratch after independence behind the protectionist wall.
+Auto production was supported by the government and the Korean auto company Daewoo.
+After Daewoo went bankrupt, General Motors became the government's partner.
 The government also bought a stake in Turkey's Koc in SamKochAvto, a producer of small buses and lorries.
 Afterwards, it signed an agreement with Isuzu Motors of Japan to produce Isuzu buses and lorries.
-In 2013 Uzbekistan will produce 274,000 cars, including 142,000 for export.
-In 2011 the engine plant in Tashkent became operational (joint venture of State Auto Company and General Motors) with the capacity of 360,000 engines a year.
+In 2013, Uzbekistan will produce 274,000 cars, including 142,000 for export.
+In 2011, the engine plant in Tashkent became operational (joint venture of the State Auto Company and General Motors) with a capacity of 360,000 engines a year.

-Uzbekistan's exports increased dramatically - from \$2 billion in 1992 to \$15 billion in 2011, or from \$100 per capita to \$500 (fig. 9).
+Uzbekistan's exports increased dramatically-from \$2 billion in 1992 to \$15 billion in 2011, or from \$100 per capita to \$500 (fig. 9).
 The share of former USSR countries in exports fell from over 60% in 1992 to less than 40% in 2012 (fig. 10).

 Fig. 9.
-Export and import of Uzbekistan, million US dollars
+Export and Import of Uzbekistan, Million USD